-All University of Lincoln students have access to the learning resource hub Skills4Study Campus, provided by the Library.
+All University of Lincoln students have access to the learning resource hub Skills for Study, provided by the Library.

 Follow this link to a Time management module and complete topics on:

 You will need to login using your University of Lincoln credentials to access this learning resource, use the Get started with Skills for Study guide for help accessing and using the modules.